-In the iBook, only one of the Intrepid USB host controllers is used for the Bluetooth adapter.
-The other host controllers are disabled for power savings reasons.
+In the iBook, one of the Intrepid USB host controllers is used for the Bluetooth adapter and one for the trackpad.
+The other host controller is disabled for power savings reasons.

 Modem Support

 The internal modem is connected to an internal I2S port.
 The internal modem is a separate module that contains the datapump IC and the interface to the telephone line (DAA).
 The controller functions are performed by the main processor.
 See "Internal Modem" (page 31).